Ashish2244/Leetcode-Interview-Prep/README.md

 # Leetcode-Interview-Prep
-A Collection of Topic wise Questions and Solution for same
+A Collection of Topic wise Questions and their Solutions